oxigraph/oxrdflib/README.md

 rdflib.Dataset()
 ```

-If you want to get the store data persisted on disk, use the `open` method on the `Graph` object (or `ConjunctiveGraph` or `Dataset`) with the directory where data should be persisted.
+If you want to get the store data persisted on disk, use the `open` method on the `Graph` or `Dataset` object with the directory where data should be persisted.
 For example:
 ```python
 graph = rdflib.Graph(store="Oxigraph", identifier="http://example.com") # without identifier, some blank node will be used
 graph.open("test_dir")